Skip to main content

 πŸ’»πŸ’»πŸ’» Staying health- and safety-aware can be surprisingly difficult when your job keeps you glued to a screen, focused on reports, dashboards, and deadlines.
 These simple but effective tips will help you protect your wellbeing while maintaining productivity.
 1. Prioritize Proper Desk Ergonomics πŸ’ΊπŸ’ΊπŸ’Ί Set up your chair, monitor, and keyboard so your body stays in a neutral, supported position—this reduces strain on your neck, shoulders, and back.
 2. Follow the 20-20-20 Rule for Eye Health Every 20 minutes, look at something 20 feet away for 20 seconds to reduce eye strain from extended screen time.
 3. Take Scheduled Micro-Breaks Short, regular breaks improve your comfort and concentration—set reminders to stand, stretch, or walk for a minute or two.
 4. Keep Your Workspace Clutter-Free A tidy area prevents trip hazards, spilled drinks on electronics, and the stress that comes from a chaotic environment.
 5. Stay Hydrated Throughout the Day Drinking enough water keeps yo...

-Imperial Measurement Converter App on Python
+Imperial Measurement Converter App Using A Python GUI

 Imperial measurement system converter app I decided to spend an evening making a unit converter app without using an api to do the heavy lifting for me *and* with a python based gui because I haven't really made anything with one of them before and this is the result: πŸ‘πŸ‘πŸ‘ I installed Tinkter to get the GUI ( graphical user interface ) This is the GUI it produces when it's running.
 The next job is to tidy up the code, it needs it.
 Then I want to add some more functionality to it.
 I can add volume conversion or weight .
 I've always wanted to do some research into old money so I can add that to the app.
-After I've added a bit more functionality to it I'll find a way to host it on the public internet.
-This is my advice to any other programmers out there: Once you've got something working make the most of it because it's easier to add things onto something that's already working than startin...
+After I've added a bit more functio Link to the app on github nality to it I'll find a way to host it on the public internet.
+This is my advice to any other programmers out there: Once you've got something working make the most of it because it's easier to add things onto something that's ...

 Check Out Cuthbert's GitHub Pages site. https://cuthbert86.github.io/